PThorpe92/PThorpe92/README.md

 - 🐧 Linux Geek (I use arch btw)
 - I sometimes teach computer science and programming at MDOC
 - I love terminals and all things CLI.
 DWM + Alacritty + Tmux + Neovim.
-- Yes, in fact, I am currently incarcerated (POW: failed war on drugs, I have a [blog post](https://pthorpe92.github.io/intro/my-story) on my story.
+- Yes, in fact, I am currently incarcerated (I have a [blog post](https://pthorpe92.github.io/intro/my-story) on my story.
 - Advocate for Maine's education based reform approach
 - I want to help bring technology and education to prisons across the country
 - I am scheduled for release in May 2025

+I love collaboration, and talking about things like functional programming, Rust (hehe), CLI apps and developer tooling, OCaml
 You can find me on [LinkedIn](https://linkedin.com/in/PThorpe92) or send me an email